-This can be used for a boy or girl.
+This name can be used for a boy or girl.
 The name comes from the Irish word rí, meaning king and the diminutive – ín.
 So the name means the king’s child.

 Caoimhe, or the Northern Irish Keeva, is derived from the Irish caomh meaning beautiful, gentle or precious.